berkinanik/yt-playlist-download/README.md

 - Download 1080p or higher resolutions with audio *(pytube provides at most 720p videos with audio)*.

 ## Installation
 This tool requires an installation of Python 3.6 or greater and pip.
-(You should have pip already if you python3, it is typically bundled with python)
+(You should have pip already if you have python3, it is typically bundled with python)

 If you don't have python install it (Python 3.6 or higher): [python installations](https://python.org/downloads).